 “Nobody wants to work with a guy swingin’ a new fuckin’ hammer!”

-He looks me over and could see that I was completely and totally lost.
+He paused, and could see that I was completely lost.

 What the hell just happened?

-He walks me over to his truck and one-by-one pulls out a set of old, worn tools.
-Then a crusted, frayed toolbelt to wrap around my waist.
+And he walked me over to his truck and gave me a set of old, beat-up tools.

-“Ditch that shit,” he says, pointing to all of my tools.
-“Work with these.”
+“Ditch that shit,” he said, pointing to my tools.
+“Use these.”

-Then he hands me the pile of used, dinked, dented, rusted, paint-spattered tools of his.
+Then he handed me a pile of used, dinked, dented, rusted, paint-spattered tools of his.

-“No shit,” Big Jim barks.
+“No shit,” Big Jim said.
 “They’ve done jobs.
 They’ve been around.
-You got tools like these people think you know what the hell you’re doin’ out there, not some flashy asshole.”
+You got tools like these people think you know what the hell you’re doin’ out there, not some wannabe asshole.”

 Took me a decade to understand what he meant.

-I’ve found it holds true about 98% of the time across nearly every scenario.
+I’ve found it holds true about 98% of the time.

 I’m sure you’ve come to the same conclusion.